 - An engaging virtual environment where you’ll participate in synchronous and asynchronous activities.

-- In-person lab immersions held each term on Edgewood College’s campus in Madison, Wisconsin.
+- In-person lab immersions held each term on Edgewood University’s campus in Madison, Wisconsin.

 - Labs are where knowledge and skill come together.
 It’s also where you’ll build and thrive within a vibrant community of learners.